Bobo-Dioulasso

-Bobo-Dioulasso (Bɔbɔjulaso N'Ko script: ߓߐ߬ߓߐߖߎ߬ߟߊ߬ߛߏ߫, Sɩa) is a city in Burkina Faso with a population of 1,129,000 (As of 2023); it is the second-largest city in the country, after Ouagadougou, Burkina Faso's capital.
+Bobo-Dioulasso (Bɔbɔjulaso N'Ko script: ߓߐ߬ߓߐߖߎ߬ߟߊ߬ߛߏ߫, Sɩa) (often colloquially called Bobo) is a city in Burkina Faso with a population of 1,129,000 (As of 2023); it is the second-largest city in the country, after Ouagadougou, Burkina Faso's capital.
 The name means "home of the Bobo-Dioula".

 The local Bobo-speaking population (related to the Mande) refers to the city simply as Sia.
 There are two distinct dialects of Jula spoken, based on the origins of different groups of speakers.
 The city is situated in the southwest of the country, in the Houet Province, some 350 km (220 mi) from Ouagadougou.
 Bobo-Dioulasso is significant both economically (agricultural trade, textile industry) and culturally, as it is a major center of culture and music.

 History

 Consasso: the first house of Sya, the original core of Bobo-Dioulasso, in 2001.